DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/export/export.md

     ---

 3. **Export the DataGrid**
-    Implement [onExporting](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onExporting) handler and call the [exportDataGrid(options)](/Documentation/ApiReference/Common/Utils/excelExporter/#exportDataGridoptions) method within it.
-Use **ExcelJS** API in the [customizeCell](/Documentation/ApiReference/Common/Object_Structures/ExportDataGridProps/#customizeCell) function to customize the exported document.
-To save the document to Excel, use the **saveAs** function from the **FileSaver** API.
-Set the `e.cancel` parameter to **true** to disable the deprecated export execution.
+    Implement the [onExporting](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onExporting) handler and call the [exportDataGrid(options)](/Documentation/ApiReference/Common/Utils/excelExporter/#exportDataGridoptions) method in it.
+In the code below, this method exports the **DataGrid** as is, but you can use [ExportDataGridProps](/Documentation/ApiReference/Common/Object_Structures/ExportDataGridProps/) to configure export settings, including [cell customization](/Documentation/ApiReference/Common/Object_Structures/ExportDataGridProps/#customizeCell).
+To save the Excel document, call the FileSaver's **saveAs** method.
+The `e.cancel` parameter disables the deprecated built-in export implementation with fewer capabilities.

     ---
     ##### jQuery